RikuPy/xivuniversalis/README.rst

 If you need a source to obtain these from, you can use a service such as `xivapi <https://v2.xivapi.com/>`__.

-You can also use the ``UniversalisClient.get_market_data`` method to find the cheapest listing for an item, as well as the average price and other useful metrics.
+You can also use the ``UniversalisClient.get_market_data`` method to find an item's cheapest listing, average price, and other useful metrics.

 .. code:: python